Best Free Online Word Games for Seniors

 The Word Search

 Paper-and-pencil word search puzzles have been a popular favorite for many years.
-In its digital form, word searches also make terrific online word games for seniors to play.
+In its digital form, any word search for seniors is also a terrific game to play.
 Over on The Word Search, you’ll find a huge variety of word search puzzles.
 Peruse through such categories as television shows, science, music, sports and more.
 If you’d rather go offline, you can print any of the puzzles too.

 Wheel of Rewards